Is Puerto Rico about to become the 51st state?

 Previous status votes have been marred by boycotts and low turnouts.
 The 2017 vote – in which 97% of voters chose statehood above independence or retaining the status quo – had just 23% turnout.
 In 2012, over 500,000 voters spoiled their ballots in protest against the perceived illegitimacy of the referendum.

 The bill proposes the creation of a Status Convention, to which Puerto Ricans would elect delegates.
-Those delegates would then determine a single solution, be it independence, statehood, free association or some other form of status, to be put to the Puerto Rican people in a referendum.
+Those delegates would then determine a single solution to be put to the Puerto Rican people in a referendum.
 The results of that referendum would then be put to Congress.

 This, the pair’s op-ed argues, would afford Puerto Rico the “freedom to design its own future.”
 Fellow Democrats of Puerto Rican descent have criticised the bill for doing the precise opposite.
 Rep. José E. Serrano took to Twitter to say: “I have always supported an end to the colonial commonwealth status.
 The horrific inequities and harms of the past few years have made clear why Puerto Rico needs either statehood or independence.
 But that choice shouldn’t be limited to a club of elites.”

 The path forward for Puerto Rico remains unclear.
 Boricuas tend to lack faith in politicians, and are likely to have no more faith that Tuesday’s referendum will deliver real change than they did for the previous five.
 What is certain is that some form of change to the island’s status is coming, and statehood is as likely an option as any.
 Inevitably, despite efforts to make this a truly Puerto Rican decision, the final say on the island’s future will be made in Washington, not San Juan.